Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ### Define AppInitializer

 Xomega Framework defines a class `AppInitializer` with an abstract method `ConfigureServices`.
-You will need to create a subclass of this class in your WCF project, and implement the `ConfigureServices` method similar to the ones you'd use in the regular `Startup` classes of the ASP.NET Core applications, as follows.
+You will need to create a subclass of this class in your WCF project, and implement the `ConfigureServices` method similar to the ones you'd use in the regular startup classes of the ASP.NET Core applications, as follows.

 ```cs
 /* highlight-next-line */